sahha-ai/sahha-developer-site/docs/data-science.md

 ---

-## Model Training: PHQ-9
+### Model Training: PHQ-9

-**The model has been trained on PHQ-9** (Patient Health Questionnaire-9) **rating scale using device sensor data.** The PHQ-9 is a screening tool used to assess the severity of depression symptoms in individuals.
+**The depression model has been trained on PHQ-9** (Patient Health Questionnaire-9) **rating scale using device sensor data.** The PHQ-9 is a screening tool used to assess the severity of depression symptoms in individuals.

 While the PHQ-9 questions are not necessarily interventions themselves, they can provide insight into potential interventions that may be helpful for individuals experiencing depression.